wonge1/card_games/Games (3.0)/README.md

 ISSUES

-- turn didnt come back to player to call increased bet,
-    - need to add while loop for contents at line 30-31 in poker.java

--gameplay loop is fucked, doesnt flow properly to end a betting round

-- poker line 172 needs to be removed
+- poker line 172 needs to be removed (print line, do at end of poker dev)

-- isseus with check doing nothign?

-FIXED?

--pot increased by new currbet as opposed to additional raised